 IBD physicians need to attend more closely than ever to clear communication with patients regarding the risks and benefits of conventional therapy, and enquire about CAM use to better understand the patient’s context.
 Patient understanding of disease and therapy should be routinely assessed by physicians in order to correct misperceptions introduced by social contacts, alternative practitioners and the internet that may undermine successful IBD treatment.

-Peer review
+Peer-review

 This well presented study makes an important contribution to the literature as it highlights the broader context of individuals with IBD, reporting new behavioural predictors of complementary medicine uptake in this population which warrant attention during consultation.